solana-foundation/developer-content/content/courses/token-extensions/intro-to-token-extensions-program.md

 spl-token --version
 ```

-<Callout type="note">Make sure you follow each step in the
+Note: Make sure you follow each step in the
 [guide above](https://spl.solana.com/token#setup) as it also describes how to
-initialize a local wallet and airdrop SOL. </Callout>
+initialize a local wallet and airdrop SOL.

-#### 2. Creating a mint with close authority
+### 2. Creating a mint with close authority

 Let's create a mint account with the close authority extension, and then, to
 show that it works, we'll close the mint!